davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 - `GET / HTTP/1.1`
 - then press enter twice.
 You’ll get the page.

+For secure connection you can use `openssl` in the following way:

+- openssl s_client -connect google.com:443
+- *admier all the security that is going on*
+- `GET / HTTP/1.1`
+- then press enter twice.
+You’ll get the page.

+Another example would be to send an email by connecting straight to a SMTP server.
+Now days most SMTP servers are secured by passwords, and use encryption which makes it hard to quickly test this.
+But if you had access to a plain SMTP server you could just type the following:

+- `telnet example.com smtp`
+- and type
+- `HELO client.example.com`
+- `MAIL from: <sender@example.com>`
+- `RCPT to: <recipient@example.com>`
+- `DATA`
+- `From: sender@example.com`
+- `To: recipient@example.com`
+- `Subject: Test message`
+- *empty space*
+- This is my awesome message
+- . *just a single dot to tel the server we finished our message*
+- `QUIT`

 # How to Make Your Own Rules (protocol)

 Now that we have a better understanding of Sockets.
 You’ll need to design a common structure for communicating.
 Lets say you want to send to your NodeJS server the temperature of you house.
 Your stream of bytes could look like this:

 `45,40.1,50,90,100,102.5`

 Where the `,` is the separator for each measurement.
-Meaning on the other end, you need some code that will check for the separator, and when that happens - you know you’v got your temperature.
+You can choose any character you want, but just so you know, the `,` will make your data compatible with the CSV (Comma Separated Values) format.
+Anyway, on the other end, you need some code that will check for the separator, and when that happens - you have your value.

 As you can see from this example, there is no header, or optional data.
 You decide what goes in you protocol.